As a registered charity we are subject to charities legislation and scrutiny by the Charity Commission.

-As we are sponsored by the UK’s Foreign and Commonwealth Office, we undergo what is known as a Tailored Review at least once in every parliament.
+As we are sponsored by the UK’s Foreign, Commonwealth & Development Office, we undergo what is known as a Tailored Review at least once in every parliament.
 The aim of this review is to ensure we can still fulfil our mission, are well governed and managed, and can account for what we do.

 Read the latest Tailored Review, including its 29 recommendations.